Our Curriculum

 Using the national curriculum and the Independent Schools Examination Board (ISEB) mathematics syllabus, it is our aim to develop:

-• A positive attitude towards mathematics and an awareness of the fascination of mathematics
+• A positive attitude towards mathematics and an appreciation of its fascination

 • Competence and confidence in mathematical knowledge, concepts and skills

-• An ability to solve problems, to reason, to think logically and to work systematically and accurately.
+• An ability to solve problems, reason, think logically and work systematically and accurately

-• Initiative and an ability to work both independently and in cooperation with others
+• Initiative and an ability to work both independently and cooperatively with others

-• An ability to use and apply mathematics across the curriculum and in real life
+• An ability to use and apply mathematics across the curriculum and in real-life situations

-• Use interactive whiteboards and mathematical programs to understand mathematical concepts.
+• Effective use of interactive whiteboards and mathematical programs to support learning

-Throughout the whole school day opportunities exist to extend and promote mathematics.
-Teachers seek to take advantage of all opportunities to ensure planning of mathematics is cross-curricular whenever possible.
-Concepts are taught using a carousel of activities that cater for a variety of learning styles.
-ICT is also widely used to reinforce mathematical learning.
+Throughout the school day, opportunities exist to extend and promote mathematics.
+Teachers seek to make use of these opportunities to ensure mathematical learning is cross-curricular whenever possible.
+CT is also widely used to reinforce mathematical understanding.

-The approach to the teaching of mathematics within key stage 1 & key stage 2 is based on three key principles:
+The approach to teaching mathematics in key stage 1 and key stage 2 is based on three key principles:

 • A mathematics lesson every day

-• A clear focus on direct, instructional teaching and interactive oral work with the whole class and group
+• A clear focus on direct, instructional teaching and interactive oral work with the whole class and in groups

 • An emphasis on mental calculation and problem solving

-In Reception and year 1 each class teacher is responsible for the mathematics in their class.
-From year 2 mathematics is streamed and the children are grouped into three ability classes.
+In Reception and year 1, each class teacher is responsible for the mathematics taught in their class.
+From year 2 onwards, mathematics is streamed and children are grouped into three ability-based classes.

 Our Digital Literacy